jalvesaq/vimcmdline/README.md

      script supporting the language whose output is closer to the output of the language that you want to support.

-  6. Save the new script with the name "cmdlineoutput\_app.vim" where "app" is the name of the interpreter.
-For example, for the "matlab" file-type, the interpreter is "octave".
+  6. Save the new script with the name "cmdlineoutput\_filetype.vim" where "filetype" is the output of `:echo &filetype`.

   7. Edit the new script and change both the pattern used to recognize the input line and the pattern used to recognize errors.